1. Admitting Diagnosis and Orders

 12a) Who is my eQHealth liaison?

 The hospital’s eQHealth liaison is the individual designated by the hospital administrator to receive all review-related correspondence from eQHealth Solutions.
-This individual should distribute this correspondence to other individuals or departments as appropriate within the facility.
+This individual should distribute this correspondence to other individuals or departments within the facility as appropriate.

 12b) Can the hospital change the designated eQHealth hospital liaison?